onedr0p/cluster-template/README.md

 8. **Verify** all the above files are **encrypted** with SOPS

+9. If you verified all the secrets are encrypted, you can delete the `tmpl` directory now

-9. Push you changes to git
+10. Push you changes to git

 ```sh
 git add -A